tidbcloud/examples-projects/examples/with-vector-search/README.md

-# TiDB Vector Search Example
+# TiDB Vector Search Example - How to build your own RAG app

 An interactive demo showcasing TiDB's vector search capabilities.
 This demo allows you to explore and experiment with semantic search functionality powered by TiDB's vector similarity search feature.